aria-ml/dataeval/docs/source/concepts/users/data_scientist.md

 Analyze the dataset to create a training, validation and testing subset.
-Ensure that each split adequately represents the target operational environment and that there is no correlations between the splits.
+Ensure that each split adequately represents the target operational environment and that there are no correlations between the splits.

-Datasets can be split using DataEval's {func}`.split_dataset`, which has options that enable to user to split the data based on metadata.
-DataEval's bias functions, {func}`.balance` and {func}`.diversity` can help identify when there my be spurious correlations between the splits.
+Datasets can be split using DataEval's {func}`.split_dataset`, which has options that enable the user to split the data based on metadata.
+DataEval's bias functions, {func}`.balance` and {func}`.diversity` can help identify when there may be spurious correlations between the splits.

 ### Build and evaluate models